ali-heidari/ali-heidari.github.io/_posts/2020-04-15-node-with-jwt.md

 You should see an error which says:
 **No token provided**

 I test it with Postman, so be sure if you have other tool or method to send test requests set the settings correctly.

 1. <http://localhost:3000/users/auth> for address
-2. Make sure it sets on **POST** request.
+2. Make sure it sets on **POST** request
 3. Choose x-www-form-urlencoded in body tab
 4. Set Key = pass And Value = 123 (Use wrong pass to see error)
 5. Send request